-As food security, climate change, and resource scarcity escalate, groundbreaking research and innovation are more crucial than ever.
-Addressing these complexities requires interdisciplinary collaboration, technological advancements, and sustainable strategies to enhance agricultural resilience.
+As food security, climate change, and resource scarcity escalate, groundbreaking research and innovation are more crucial than

 This symposium brings scholars, practitioners, and industry leaders together to foster knowledge exchange and drive progress in modern agriculture.
 The insights shared here will contribute to policy development, technological adaptation, and strengthening sustainable food systems at regional and global levels.